 Following the opening meeting, the assessment team will walk through your laboratory to observe and witness activities.
-Team members may conduct one-on-one interviews with employees, ask to inspect documents and records, witness selected calibrations or tests, and examine calibration or testing equipment.
+Team members may conduct one-on-one interviews with employees, ask to inspect documents and records, witness tests, and examine testing equipment and procedures.